-MTH Gs-4 DAYLIGHT STEAM ENGINE OPERATING INSTRUCTIONS
+RAILKING GS-4 STEAM ENGINE OPERATING INSTRUCTIONS

-Thank you for purchasing the MTH Electric Trains die-cast Gs-4 Daylight steam locomotive.
-This 1/4" scale reproduction of the famous Gs-4 Daylight locomotive measures over 28" in length and weighs over 13 pounds.
-Despite its scale size, the locomotive is capable of operating on O-54 3-rail track with any compatible AC transformer, (see page 34 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.
+Thank you for purchasing the RailKing die-cast Gs-4 steam locomotive.
+The engine's die-cast body and tender are traditionally sized for operation on any O-27 or larger layout.
+The engine is compatible with any standard AC transformer, (see page 34 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.

-The locomotive and tender are equipped with several deluxe features that are simple and fun to operate.
+The locomotive and tender are equipped with either an electronic whistle or the ProtoSound digital sound and train control system which contains several deluxe features that are simple and fun to operate.
 Each feature is described among the following pages which should be read before the engine is operated.
-For those of you who can't wait to get started, the Quick Start Operating Instructions, found on page 3, should be read so that you understand the basics of the operating system.
-Those features marked for 2 and 3-rail engines are available in both types of engines.
-Features not marked as such are only available in the 3-rail version.
+For those of you who can't wait to get started, the Quick Start Basic Operating Instructions found on pages 3 and 4 should be read so that you understand the basics of the operating system.
+Please note that some features are only found in the ProtoSound equipped engines and are marked as such.
+Features not marked as ProtoSound features are available in both versions.